Andrew Lloyd Webber’s The Phantom of the Opera continues to delight audiences at Her Majesty’s Theatre in London.

-The Phantom of the Opera is booking until 4 April 2020 at Her Majesty’s Theatre, London.
+The Phantom of the Opera is booking until 6 March 2021 at Her Majesty’s Theatre, London.

 Beneath the beauty of the Paris Opera House lurks a mysterious masked figure.
 A genius recluse, the Phantom falls madly in love with an innocent young soprano, Christine, and devotes himself to creating a new star.

 When a handsome young suitor from Christine’s past enters the picture and threatens to steal her away from him.
 Is his love enough to forgive the unthinkable acts he has committed?
 Will Christine be able to resist her ‘Angel of music’?

 Who’s in it?
 The Phantom of the Opera Cast

 Josh Piterman plays the role of the Phantom, joined by Kelly Mathieson as Christine Daaé.

 Danny Whitehead plays Raoul, Vicomte de Chagny, with Britt Lenting as Carlotta Giudicelli and Ross Dawes as Monsieur Firmin.